aka: Animal Stereotype

 - There is a spell some magic users in Roommates know, that animates the target's shadow in the shape of an animal that fits his/her darker nature.
 The main cast got: owl (the Monster Roommate, Jareth), wolf (Inspector Javert), panther (the Trap Master Mad Artist, Erik) and eagle (the Token Good Teammate, James).
 The most interesting and to date unexplained is Jareth's father who has human for some reason.

 - In Whateley Universe, one of the superhero classifications is 'Avatar', meaning someone who can absorb a spirit and keep it alive, gaining its powers in exchange.
-The Avatars also tend to take on the characteristics of their spirit(s), sometimes physically as well.
+These spirits are often (but not always) animal totems/kami of some kind or another, and animal Avatars tend to take on the behavior characteristics of their spirit(s), sometimes physically as well.
 Aquerna (Middle English for 'squirrel') has the power of the SQUIRREL!
 She's curious, persistent, family-oriented, and sees herself as insignificant.
 At Super Hero School Whateley Academy, she's thought of as one of the school losers.
 She's still better off than the unnamed girl who has the spirit of the hamster, and has grown fur and cheek pouches too.
 Mongoose has the spirit of the mongoose, and as a result is playful, adventurous, and always looking for new things.
 There are lots more examples.

 - Aside from the Sentient Apes that populate the Global Guardians PBEM Universe, there are also a category of characters called "Moreaus" (after the titular Mad Scientist from "The Island of Doctor Moreau"), scientifically altered animals that can now speak and think.